 There are three business problems that they think currently face.

-They are have large pool of volunteers.
+They have a large pool of volunteers.
 However, the volunteers need to undergo various types of training in order to be able to be useful during crises.
-For example, they need to complete life saving and boat navigation in order to help out with floods.
+For example, they need to complete life saving and boat navigation training programmes in order to help out with floods.
 Crest needs to keep track of which the training that each volunteer has completed or needs to complete.

-When they receive notifications about trips, Crest will need to record the trip and record which volunteers are able to participate on short notice.
+When they receive notifications about crisis trips, Crest will need to record the trip and record which volunteers are able to participate on short notice.
 They will need to keep track of where the volunteers are located and whether they have valid travel documents to particular countries.
 If not, they will have to keep track of the applications for travel documents.

 In order to participate in trips, Crest will need to organize fund-raising events.
 When donors make contributions at the events, they will need to record information about the donors, the amount they have contributed and whether the total will be enough to fund the trip.